-The German government wants to introduce differentiated travel and safety instructions per country again from 01.10.2020.
+The German Federal Government has reintroduced differentiated travel and safety instructions per country from 01.10.2020.
 These will be based on the assessment of the Robert Koch Institute (RKI).
-The travel warning will remain in place for all countries classified as risk areas there.
+For all countries classified as risk areas there, the travel warning will remain in place.
 For countries with low infection rates and unrestricted travel opportunities, the travel warning will be lifted and special precautions advised.

 We from Jambo Kilimanjaro hope that our travel countries Tanzania and (new in program) Kenya will soon be taken off this risk list, as these countries are open and with good hygiene concepts have been welcoming international guests again for several weeks.
 We can inform you that several travelers booked with us have visited Tanzania in the past weeks or are currently there.
 The reports of these guests are consistently positive.
-3 couples climbed Kilimanjaro (different trips) and were rewarded with a unique experience, namely to share Kilimanjaro with very few other climbers, one couple reported only 15 people at the summit.
-Also the safaris were described throughout enthusiastically, because the animals lost their shyness a little bit due to the few tourists and so there were great animal watching and game drives.
-On the other hand, the national parks are of course also not visited due to the travel warnings that have been issued so far.
 Also the entry e.g. at the airport Kilimanjaro (JRO) has gone smoothly so far, whereby the queues have been reduced here as well.
 Our travelers report that they were asked about their state of health and fever was measured.
 Also the efforts to keep the rules of hygiene as much as possible were praised, no traveler did not feel well or safe during their stay.
 We can say that all travelers have returned from Tanzania without any incidents.
 Of course we are very happy about this and hope that this will remain so.
-Our next travelers will start at the beginning of October.

 We have furthermore compiled some facts here: